 If you specify fileName to save to file:

-numberFile = <cd>true<cd>/<cd>false<cd>: If = <cd>true<cd> (default), the element adds a number to file name starting at 1 and incrementing to not overwrite any existing files.
-This means if you have multiple textInput elements in an experiment, you can set fileName the same for all of them (e.g. text.txt) and they will write different files numbered in the order they run (e.g. text1.txt, text2.txt, text3.txt, ...).
-NOTE: If you set numberFile = <cd>false<cd> then the element will not add a number and instead will add to any existing file with the specified name.
+numberFile = <cd>true<cd>/<cd>false<cd>: If = <cd>true<cd> (default), the element adds a number to file name starting at 1 and incrementing as needed to not change any existing files.
+This means if you have multiple textInput elements in an experiment, you can set fileName the same for all of them (e.g. text.txt) and they will write different files numbered in the order they run in (e.g. text1.txt, text2.txt, text3.txt, ...).
+If you set numberFile = <cd>false<cd> then the element will not add a number and instead will append to any existing file with the specified name.

 minNumDigitsInFileName sets the minimum number of digits to use for numbering files. e.g. 3 → text001.txt, text002.txt, text003.txt, ...